Mental Health Awareness Week 2023

 Consider putting a mental health strategy and policies in place, one that provides them with support when needed—as opposed to discriminating against them.

-Other ways to manage anxiety at work include:
+Ways to deal with anxiety at work